CSCI150-LAB01/Meet_in_the_Middle/application/rotue_info/routes.md

 # Signin and Signup

-## Signup User
+## Signup User (Broken)
   Creates a user based on information from body.
-Friends List is initialized to empty.
+Email is unique Friends List is initialized to empty.
 Default-Location is set to coordinates or [0,0] if not provided. <span style="color:red">Longitude must range from -180 to 180, and Latitude must range from -90 to 90.
 Coordinates has longitude first and then latitude</span>
 - **Method**: <span style="color:lightgreen">POST</span>
 - **Route**: <span style="color:lightgreen">/api/signup/</span>
 - **Body**: <span style="color:lightgreen">Coordinates default to [0,0] if not provided </span>